bashtage/sphinx-material/docs/customization.rst

    If true, TOC entries that are not ancestors of the current page are collapsed.
 ``globaltoc_includehidden``
    If true, the global TOC tree will also contain hidden entries.
-``theme_color``
+``globaltoc_includeinternal``
+   If false, the global TOC tree will not contain internal section headings ``theme_color``
     The theme color for mobile browsers.
 Hex Color without the leading #.
 ``color_primary``